 I will keep your C.V on file, if anything does come up I will let you know.
 Best of luck, Pat

 Well, I was floored!

-It was just an email from his studio coordinator but Mr. Patrick Cunningham was really gracious enough to answer an email of a fan who´s longing to work with this artist.
-Imagine having an email mentioning both Sir Anthony and Antony Gormley! wooohoo, I was already in the moon.
+It was just an email from his studio coordinator but Mr Patrick Cunningham was really gracious enough to answer an email from a fan who's longing to work with this artist.
+Imagine having an email mentioning both Sir Anthony and Antony Gormley! woohoo, I was already on the moon.

 The next day, Pach, my hubby woke me up and told me to get dressed.
-He said, “we are going to Antony Gormley´s studio today and we are going to hand in your CV.”
-When we arrived at Antony´s Camden studio, all I could see was a big towering silver gate and glimpse of the roof of his giant studio.
-My first reaction was, wow, he´s got a lot of space to work on his stuff.
+He said, "we are going to Antony Gormley's studio today and we are going to hand in your CV".
+When we arrived at Antony's Camden studio, all I could see was a big towering silver gate and a glimpse of the roof of his giant studio.
+My first reaction was, wow, he's got a lot of space to work on his stuff.
 I made 3 deep breaths before I rang the doorbell.
 I was waiting for someone to say something on the other end but there was silence.

 Then the big giant silver gate creaked open.

 I had to step back because it felt cinematic.
-Then a beautiful girl in studio clothes opened the door to the studio asked me what was going on and I handed her my CV.
-Damn she was pretty and so lucky to be working in that studio.
+Then a beautiful girl in studio clothes opened the door to the studio and asked me what was going on and I handed her my CV.
+Damn, she was pretty and so lucky to be working in that studio.
 She quickly hurried up the external stairs to hand it to someone —- I wished it was Antony but I knew on that fine day he would be working.
-It was such a thrill that it didn´t matter when I received an email from Laura Mcnamara, his assistant:
+It was such a thrill that it didn't matter when I received an email from Laura Mcnamara, his assistant: